angsanley/stanley.id/docs/README.md

   Brian R., Chandra

-  Tamago is a digital penny bank app for kids, made for Compfest Innovative App 2019.
-This app designed for young parents to teach their kids how to save money using digital penny bank app.
+  Made for Compfest Innovative App 2019, Tamago is a digital penny bank app, designed for young parents to teach their kids how to save money in a fun and interactive way.

   [[GitHub](https://github.com/bearcatsdev/tamago)]